vmware-tanzu-labs/educates-training-platform/docs/custom-resources/workshop-definition.md

           url: ghcr.io/vmware-tanzu-labs/workshop-files:latest
 ```

-The HTTP server (nginx) used to serve up assets by default will be given 128Mi of memory.
+The HTTP server used to serve up assets by default will be given 128Mi of memory.
 If you need to customize this value you can override the memory:

 ```yaml
 spec: